Zistack/Satisfactory-Optimizer/README.md

 This is one special item that is noteworthy here: "Awesome Sink Point".
 It is not an item in the traditional sense, but it is the output of all of the "Sink [Item]" recipes.
 It is possible to attempt to maximize or minimize the production of Awesome Sink points by naming this item in a maximization goal.

+ * ["maximize_recipe", "Recipe OR Group"]

+   This maximizes the number of machines used for a specific recipe or group of recipes.
+   Groups are the same as those defined in the recipes file.
+   Useful for constraining resource extraction or power generation, specifically.

+   When a recipe group is specified, the actual objective function is simply the sum of the machine counts times their clock speeds.

+ * ["minimize_recipe", "Recipe OR Group"]

+   Like maximization above, but minimizes instead.

 ## Output Format: {*}